FAQs for Participants Answers to common opt-out questions

 Yes, MX will continue with its current process whereby it receives data from plans and providers for opted-out individuals, but restricts access to all data for opted-out individuals beyond demographics and opt-out status unless and until the individual opts back in.

+MX has learned that thousands of individuals have been opted out of MX incorrectly due to errors and issues with ADT feeds.
+In addition, the current approach to opting individuals out via ADT feed does not produce adequate traceability to confirm or refute that a person intended to opt out.
 Managing the opt-out process centrally at MX will help ensure that individuals understand that the opt-out request applies to their data from all MX participants.
 Central processing also helps lessen the possibility that technical or workflow issues get in the way of honoring the individual’s request.
 This new process also lessens the training and workflow burden for healthcare organizations.

-MX will make these materials available online at: https://www.manifestmedex.org/opt-out/resources.
+These materials are available online at: https://www.manifestmedex.org/opt-out/participants.

 No. All previous opt-outs will be honored regardless of whether they were submitted through a healthcare provider or directly to MX.